huaweicloud/terraform-provider-huaweicloud/docs/resources/bms_instance.md

   data_disks object structure is documented below.
 A maximum of 59 disks can be mounted.
 Changing this creates a new instance.

-* `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs to associate with the instance.
-Changing this creates a new instance.
+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the instance.

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies a unique id in UUID format of enterprise project .
   Changing this creates a new instance.